24 DIY Wine Racks That Can Fit Bottle Storage Anywhere You Have Space

-While most of us don’t have the space or budget to create snazzy wine cellars, there are plenty of stylish, cost-effective options for storing your collection.
-While you can certainly purchase a standard wine rack, we’ve tracked down 20 brilliant DIY wine rack ideas to help create a storage area that fits your needs, aesthetic, and price point.
-You just may find that your store-bought rack finds a new use around the house.
+Even if you don’t have the space or budget to create a ritzy wine cellar, there are plenty of stylish, cost-effective options for storing your collection.
+While you can certainly purchase a standard wine rack, there are lots of DIY options that allow you to customize your storage to create something that truly fits your home.
+Below, find 24 brilliant ideas for DIY wine storage that can suit a wide range of styles, price points, and spaces.
+And hey, don’t feel too bad about abandoning your old store-bought rack — you just may find that your old wine rack finds a totally new use around the house.

 The kitchen is the heart of the home, so why not store your favorite bottles there for all your hosting needs?
 The owners of this Edwardian farmhouse in the U.K. smartly created space on the sides of their oversized islands to fit their favorites.

-We love how.
-Kristen McDougall of @arcane_creative thought outside the box for wine storage.
-She used plant hangers to hang her bottles, and the result doubles as boho décor that is sure to strike up a conversation at every dinner party.
+Kristen McDougall of @arcane_creative thought outside the box for her wine storage.
+She used plant hangers to hang her bottles, and the result doubles as striking boho-style decor.

-This DIY wine rack in Aanchal Srivastava of @the_happy_edit and her husband’s movie room is nothing short of stunning.
+This DIY wine rack, made by Aanchal Srivastava of @the_happy_edit and her husband for their movie room, is nothing short of stunning.
 While it’s not a project for beginners, it truly makes a statement.

 “Each piece was cut in different angles to create intricate caskets for bottles of wine,” Aanchal wrote in an Instagram post.
 “The royal blue adds a statement to our neutral basement, and the green brought in a sense of natural light the space is missing.”